Erlyne/gif_generator/README.md

 ### What I learned

-This was my first time using API hehe
+This was my first time using API

-## Acknowledgments

-I stole [this](https://github.com/pikapikamart/frontendmentor-easybank/blob/main/README-template.md) README template from [Frontend Mentor](https://www.frontendmentor.io/home)